yashburshe/CS4530-Fall-2025/Assignments/ip2/ip2.md

 **Create `useNewCollectionPage` custom hook**

 Create a new file `./client/src/hooks/useNewCollectionPage.ts`.
 Implement the hook to manage form state for creating a new collection.
-The `postCollection` function should validate inputs and submit using the `createCollection` service.
+Create a `postCollection` function within this hook that validates inputs and submits using the `createCollection` service.

 **Complete the `NewCollectionPage` component**